top of page

 • who is the father of us all

-Galatians 3:27-29 For as many of you as have been baptized into Christ have put on Christ.
+Gal 3:27-29 For as many of you as have been baptized into Christ have put on Christ.
 28 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 29 And if ye be Christ's, then are ye Abraham's seed, and heirs according to the promise.

-Philippians 3:3 For we are the circumcision, which worship God in the spirit, and rejoice in Christ Jesus, and have no confidence in the flesh.
+Phil 3:3 For we are the circumcision, which worship God in the spirit, and rejoice in Christ Jesus, and have no confidence in the flesh.

-Colossians 2:11 In whom also ye are circumcised with the circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ:
+Col 2:11 In whom also ye are circumcised with the circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ:

 The words ‘firstfruit’ and ‘firstfruits’, are obvious references to the Lord Jesus Christ and the early believers (Ro 8:23; Ro 11:16; Ro 16:5; 1Co 15:20,23; 1Co 16:15; Jas 1:18).

-Romans 11:16 For if the firstfruit be holy, the lump is also holy: and if the root be holy, so are the branches.
+Rom 11:16 For if the firstfruit be holy, the lump is also holy: and if the root be holy, so are the branches.

 John 15:4-8 Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me.
 5 I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.
 6 If a man abide not in me, he is cast forth as a branch, and is withered; and men gather them, and cast them into the fire, and they are burned.
 7 If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you.
 8 Herein is my Father glorified, that ye bear much fruit; so shall ye be my disciples.

-The grafting aspect, of Paul’s argument, should now make perfect sense!
-As we see the blindness in part, happening to Israel, the inclusion of the Gentile via Paul’s ministry, are those Gentile believers being baptized into Christ, where Paul states there’s no distinction between Jew and Gentile.
+The 'grafting' aspect, of Paul’s argument, should now make perfect sense!
+As we see the blindness in part, happening to Israel, the inclusion of the Gentile via Paul’s ministry, is those Gentile believers being baptized into Christ, where Paul states there’s no distinction between Jew and Gentile.
 Though it is somewhat hard to comprehend how a Gentile’s conversion or God working His grace among the nations today, provokes jealously among the Jews or Israel, it was a factor the Romans were to consider then.

-Closing Thought
+Closing Thoughts

-One day, when the fulness of the Gentile has completed, this dispensation of grace will end and God will again turn His attention to the nation of Israel.
+One day, when this dispensation of grace ends, God will again turn His attention to the nation of Israel.

 In the mean time...
 "I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God."
 Romans 12:1-2